 eXp has been ranked on Glassdoor’s Best Places to Work List for four consecutive years, with reviews averaging an overall rating of 4.7 stars, which is significant, given a platform with anonymous users.
 Beyond the generally positive sentiment toward the company, what really strikes a chord with me is eXp’s commitment to diversity and inclusion.

 The company recently expanded to 4 new international locations this year; Puerto Rico, Brazil, Italy and Hong Kong.
 Although I’ve only been to Hong Kong, I really look forward to travelling again, and it’s gratifying to know I can find peers and professional opportunities in a variety of destinations around the world.

 Growth within the organization isn’t linear.
 You can generate income from multiple sources; among them, their Agent Equity Program, Agent Attraction, and of course the bread and butter of how you offer traditional trading services.
 It is a brokerage after all, but a global one and not a franchise, which naturally offers better splits and incentives based on the virtual infrastructure.
 Sponsor awards are issued to agents that directly attract another agent upon the sponsored agent’s first completed transaction.
 If you choose to enroll in their Agent Equity Program, you can get paid 5% of every transaction commission with EXPI stock issued at a 10% discount.

-The right synergy of real estate and technology is something I am truly passionate about, and answers the question to what I would do even if I knew it wouldn’t work out.
+The right synergy of real estate and technology is something I am truly passionate about and answers the question of what I would do even if I knew it wouldn’t work out.
 As in the need for reinvention of the real estate industry, vision takes time to develop and materialize—though I’ve come to the realization that you don’t need the manifestation to experience that joy.